wlittler/HTMLIntroductory/syllabus/03 Box Model and Floats.md

 # Float

 The use of floats will allow us to alter the normal document flow of elements by altering their position.
-The normal document flow position the elements one on top of another, using float the elements will move them to the rightmost or leftmost edge of its parent.
+The normal document flow positions the elements one on top of another, but using float on an element will move it to the rightmost or leftmost edge of its parent.

 In class we will be floating elements left and right and we will see the consequence of dealing with *container collapse* and *column collapse.*